Welsh Government: Budget

 Wales receives a budget allocation from the UK Government determined by the Barnett formula, which makes up roughly 80% of the Welsh budget.
 The remaining 20% comes from devolved taxes such as non-domestic rates, land transaction tax, landfill disposal tax and the Welsh rates of income tax.
-These taxes are collected and managed by the Welsh Revenue Authority, except for income tax which is collected by His Majesty’s Revenue and Customs on behalf of the Welsh Government.
+These taxes are collected and managed by the Welsh Revenue Authority, except for income tax which is collected by HM Revenue and Customs on behalf of the Welsh Government.

 The Welsh Government sets out its spending and financing plans for the forthcoming financial year in the autumn.

 The Senedd scrutinises the budget and associated taxation and spending plans.